banyancomputer/banyan-cli/README.md

 For benchmarking and measuring performance, this project leverages [criterion][criterion] and a tool called [fake-file][fake-file].
 So far these benchmarks are very simple and only measure the performance of the whole encryption and decryption pipeline.
-As such, they are somewhat helpful for measuring the performance of the project, but can offer the developer a good baseline for measuring the performance of the project.
+As such, they alone are not helpful for identifying performance bottlenecks, but can offer the developer a good baseline for measuring the performance of the project on there local machine.

 ### Configuring the benchmarks
 The one benchmark in this workspace can be configured by editing and sourcing `env/env.benchmark`.
 See this file